Anastacia discography

-Anastacia quickly became her most successful album to date, giving her a third consecutive triple platinum album in the UK and reaching the top of national charts including Ireland, the Netherlands, Australia, Greece and Germany.
+Anastacia quickly became her most successful album to date, giving her a number one album in the UK where it has been certified 4× platinum, and reaching the top of national charts in Ireland, the Netherlands, Australia, Greece and Germany.
 Unlike her first two albums, which were released in her homeland of America, Anastacia was not, despite being scheduled for release on three occasions.
 The first single, released in March, was "Left Outside Alone", which saw a change in direction for Anastacia.
 It was one of the biggest songs in Europe of 2004, reaching number one in Austria, Italy, Spain and Switzerland; number two in Denmark, Germany, Ireland, the Netherlands and Norway; and number three in the United Kingdom and Hungary.
-Overall, the song remained at No. 1 on the European Billboards for 15 weeks.
-The song also peaked in the Australian charts where it went on to become the country's second biggest selling single of 2004.
+The song also peaked atop the Australian chart, where it went on to become the country's second biggest-selling single of 2004.
 Anastacia released three further internationally successful singles: "Sick and Tired" (which gave her another number one in Spain and another UK top five single), "Welcome to My Truth" (her best-selling hit in Spain), and the ballad "Heavy on My Heart", proceeds from the sale of which went towards her Anastacia Fund (a charitable organization providing research funding for breast cancer).

 On July 24, Anastacia announced that her fourth studio album Heavy Rotation would be released October 27, 2008, in Europe and Asia (and elsewhere in 2009).
 Her fourth studio album proved to be less successful than her previous ones; her singles failed to reach the top 40 in her most commercially successful country (UK).
 The album's first single, "I Can Feel You", began playing in some radio markets on August 25, 2008.
 The second single from Heavy Rotation, "Absolutely Positively", later served as a promotional single only.
 The third official single from the album had been confirmed as "Defeated" and was released as a promotional single only in Europe without a music video.
 It's a Man's World, an album of covers of songs by male rock artists, was released on November 9, 2012.
 Anastacia confirmed via her Twitter account that she was currently writing songs for producers John Fields and Steve Diamond, and also recording her sixth studio album, which would return to her own chosen "sprock" sound.
 The album, Resurrection, was released in May 2014 with the lead single, "Stupid Little Things", released on April 4.
-In 2017, a new album, Evolution, was released, which enjoyed great success in Europe, and entered the top 100 in the United States ranking.
+In 2017, a new album, Evolution, was released, which charted in various European countries.